What is the NAV applicable when you sell your fund at midnight?

 Following table details the cut-off timing for different types of funds

-If an investor submits the application and subsequently transfer the funds before 2 PM on the same day, he/she is entitled to the NAV of the previous day.
-If the investor fails to transfer the funds before 2 PM, the NAV of the same day is applicable on which the fund house has received the funds.
+If an investor submits the application and subsequently transfer the funds on the same day, he/she is entitled to the NAV of the same day.

 In the case of liquid funds, it is advisable to opt for the Real-Time Gross Settlement (RTGS) or National Electronic Funds Transfer facility (NEFT) system of transfer.